SWARNABHA1101/Food-Image-Classifier/README.md

 7)Building Machine Learning Model
 Constraints while building the model
--Errors can be very costly
+-Errors can be very costly.
--Low latency
+-Low latency.
--Probability of each class of data set is needed
+-Probability of each class of data set is needed.